Proppy

 8. Web Service

 Proppy may also be used as a web services, allowing HTML 'GET' parameters to be used to create images on demand.
-Only area type plots are currently supported, point-to-point plots are a planned enhancement.
+Only area and planner type plots are currently supported, point-to-point plots are a planned enhancement.
 The area web service is available at the following URL, to which correctly formatted parameters shall be be appended.

 https://soundbytes.asia/proppy/ws/area